omarzatarain/extortion/README.md

       "confusion_matrix.xlsx": The comparison between the results in classified_sentences and the gold-standard

+THe output files are provided for the convenience of the readers of this repository.

 ## INSTRUCTIONS

 Download the Visual Studio Project and run the Python file "ExtortionREVIEW.py" and the input files  "datav2.xlsx" and "gold_standard.xlsx".
 The output files will be produced after the following steps